dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 (32 bytes for the algorithms currently supported).

-If this library is extended to support `algorithm` values with multiple key-length options, this field will be used to specify which length varient of the algorithm to use.
+If this library is extended to support `algorithm` values with multiple key-length options, this field will be used to specify which length variant of the algorithm to use.

 #### hashFunction